 One such tool is SamSam ransomware.
-After breaking into the network through known vulnerabilities or misconfigured services, SamSam is launched by attackers in an entirely manual process using batch scripts.
+After breaking into the network through known vulnerabilities or misconfigured services, SamSam is launched by attackers via an entirely manual process using batch scripts.

 The reason this malware is difficult to remove is because before it is launched, attackers are able to manually disable security software.
-This is done after attackers gain administrative control of the system, mostly likely through an RDP exploit on the system.
+This is done after attackers gain administrative control of the system, mostly likely through an RDP exploit.